quince-science/QuinCe/Documentation/Design/ExportScripts/CarbonPortal/CarbonPortalExport.md

 ## L1

-When a QuinCe NRT dataset is ready to be uploaded, we query CP to find any existing dataset that overlaps it.
+When a QuinCe NRT dataset is ready to be uploaded, we query CP to find any existing datasets that overlap it.
 If there is no such overlapping dataset, we can simply upload our NRT dataset as is, and no links to previous data need to be created.
 If there is more than one overlapping dataset found (either L1 or L2) then something has gone wrong in a previous export activity, so an error will be thrown and the issue will have to be fixed manually.

 If there is exactly one existing dataset, and it is L2, then we must throw an error - an L2 dataset cannot be updated with an L1 dataset.